Director's Spotlight

 In Kill or Cure, Jerry Shields pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 While deeply rooted in United States, Kill or Cure has achieved a global reach, influencing directors from various backgrounds.
-Its ability to translate Comedy tropes into a universal cinematic language is why it remains a cult staple decades after its 1928 release.
+Its ability to translate Animation tropes into a universal cinematic language is why it remains a cult staple decades after its 1928 release.

 | Cinematography | Noir-Inspired |